All About Eve: Casting

+Davis in a publicity still for the film, 1950.

 Jeanne Crain was Zanuck's first choice for Eve Harrington.
-Mankiewicz had worked with Crain on A Letter to Three Wives (1949) but felt her performance was unsatisfactory.
-He promptly told Zanuck he felt Crain lacked the "bitch virtuosity" required by the part.
-Mankiewicz suggested Anne Baxter, who was also under contract to Fox, as an alternative, to which Zanuck approved.
-By then, Crain had become pregnant, which took her out of consideration.
+Mankiewicz had worked with Crain on A Letter to Three Wives (1949) but felt that her performance was unsatisfactory.
+He told Zanuck that he felt Crain lacked the "bitch virtuosity" required by the part.
+Mankiewicz suggested Anne Baxter, who was also under contract to Fox, as an alternative, which Zanuck approved.
+By then, Crain had become pregnant, which eliminated her from consideration.

-At least a dozen actress, including Sheree North, had tested for the role of Miss Casswell.
-Marilyn Monroe had been Mankiewicz's first choice for the part after her agent Johnny Hyde had brought her in to audition.
-Decades later, Mankiewicz reflected there "was a breathlessness and sort-of glued on innocence about her that I found appealing."
-During filming, Monroe appeared in only two scenes.
-On her first day of shooting for the party scene, with most of the cast present, Monroe arrived an hour late.
-According to her co-star Gary Merrill, there were 25 takes for the scene with Miss Caldwell and Addison DeWitt in the theater lobby.
+At least a dozen actresses, including Sheree North, had tested for the role of Miss Casswell.
+Marilyn Monroe auditioned for the part and had been Mankiewicz's first choice.
+Decades later, Mankiewicz described "a breathlessness and sort-of glued on innocence about her that I found appealing."
+Monroe appears in only two scenes.
+On her first day of shooting for the party scene, with most of the cast present, she arrived one hour late.
+According Gary Merrill, there were 25 takes for the scene with Miss Casswell and Addison DeWitt in the theater lobby.

-Mankiewicz wrote the character of Birdie Coonan for Thelma Ritter, having working with her on A Letter to Three Wives.
+Mankiewicz wrote the character of Birdie Coonan for Thelma Ritter, having worked with her on A Letter to Three Wives.
 José Ferrer was Zanuck's first choice for Addison DeWitt, but he was replaced by George Sanders.
 Barbara Bates won the part of the minor character Phoebe.